History or urban planning Summary

 Document 1

 In the community, the plan provides vital and essential components of the use of land in the general plan and contains detailed land use designations and relevant policy recommendations.
 The plan addresses specific geographic areas of the town and is built upon policies that apply to both community and neighborhood level.
 Diverse ethnicities, cultural, development and geographic variations are addressed in the structure.
 The structure provides urban and community level information that is needed for review and assesses development projects on private and public lands.
 The community plan addresses specific community needs and is consistent with country policies and community resource plans (Saab, 2007).
 Development areas for both small and large families have been defined and segment to cater for social and economic needs of the families provided.
+There is a description of community housing blocks, separation distances between houses, distance from the location of transit services and other social amenities.

 Sign up to view the full document!